 Editing the record lets you change the song title (MUSIC) if you want and/or adjust the tempo that is set.
 It shows you the keywords, the style, and the section that are set.
 In this case, the records is calling for the MAIN D variation.
 The MAIN D variation puts all three voices ON (SA OrchFlute, SA Muted Horns, S Muted Cornet).

-The Tyros4 can also play Tyros3 styles and, if I load the OrchJazzBallad from the Tyros3, I see that the MAIN D variation also has all three voices ON, but they are different voices (SA2 JazzSax, L SaxSection, S OrchFlute).
-The sound provided by the MAIN D voices is really very different for these two styles.
-But this record may very have been created even earlier and the MAIN D variation in the Tyros2 is dramatically different (L Allegro, L Strings mf, L Strings).
+The Tyros4 can also play Tyros3 styles, which did include the OrchJazzBallad style.
+When I load that style, I see that the MAIN D variation also has three voices ON, but they are different voices (SA2 JazzSax, L SaxSection, S OrchFlute).
+The sound provided by the MAIN D voices on the Tyros3 is really very different than the voices on the Tyros4.
+But this record may very have been created even earlier and the MAIN D variation may have been based on the Tyros2 voices, which are dramatically different (L Allegro, L Strings mf, L Strings).
 Using the String sounds from the Tyros2 (and Tyros1) produce a very different sound than the settings for the T3 and/or T4.

 How about the style comparison itself?
 The T4 OrchestralBallad is similar to the T3 OrchJazzBallad, but certainly not identical.
 The RHY1, BASS, CHD1, PHR1, and PHR2 voices are identical.
 The remaining accompaniment tracks use different voices in the T4 than those used in the T3 (RHY2 uses RealBrushes instead of the BrushKit; CH2 uses Vibraphone instead of StageEP, PAD uses RealStrings instead of LargeStrings).
 The T2 accompaniment voices are similar to the T3 except CHD1 is a CoolJazzGuitar rather than the MegaJazzGuitar used in the T3 and T4.